-Name and Place of Residence Office Held with the Company Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised RICHARD BELANGER, FCA (1) Québec, Canada Director March 1997 President, Toryvel Group Inc. (holding company) 8,500 TOM A. BRUCE JONES, CBE (2) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (3) GEORGE J. BUNZE, CMA (1) (4) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 16,500 GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 Vice-President, Sirti S.p.A. (designs, maintains and installs telecommunications, transmission and electrical systems) (5) BRIAN MCMANUS Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella-Jones Inc. 101,739 NYCOL PAGEAU-GOYETTE (1) (2) (4) (6) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (pharmaceutical and cosmetic product recycling plant); President, Montrésor Corporation (holding company) 4,700 DANIEL PICOTTE (2) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 8,000 JOHN BARRIE SHINETON (1) Ontario, Canada Director May 2009 President and Chief Executive Officer, Norbord Inc. (producer of oriented strand board) 0 MARY WEBSTER (2) Minnesota, U.S.A.
+Name and Place of Residence Office Held with the Company Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised RICHARD BÉLANGER, FCA (1) Québec, Canada Director March 1997 President, Toryvel Group Inc. (holding company) 8,500 TOM A. BRUCE JONES, CBE (2) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (3) GEORGE J. BUNZE, CMA (1) (4) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 17,500 GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 President, Stella International S.A. (holding company) (5) BRIAN MCMANUS Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella-Jones Inc. 51,763 NYCOL PAGEAU-GOYETTE (1) (2) (4) (6) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (waste management company); President, Montrésor Corporation (holding company) 4,700 DANIEL PICOTTE (2) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 5,000 JOHN BARRIE SHINETON (1) Ontario, Canada Director May 2009 President and Chief Executive Officer, Norbord Inc. (producer of oriented strand board) 0 MARY WEBSTER (2) Minnesota, U.S.A.
 Director May 2007 Corporate Director 2,200

-(1) Member of the Audit Committee.
+Member of the Audit Committee.

-(2) Member of the Environmental Committee.
+Member of the Environmental Committee.

-Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32% of the voting shares of JJS which holds 49% of the voting shares of SJ International which in turn, holds 7,587,909 or 59.8% of the Common Shares of the Company.
-Further to the private placement of subscription receipts announced by the Company on February 24, 2010 as set out in further detail in Section 9.1, an additional 600,000 common shares of SJI could be issued to SJ International in the event that the Tangent acquisition is completed by April 30, 2010.
+(1) (2) (3) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32% of the voting shares of James Jones and Sons Limited ("JJS") which holds 49% of the voting shares of Stella Jones International S.A. ("SJ International") which in turn, holds 8,187,909 or 51.4% of the Common Shares of the Company.
 Mr. Tom A. Bruce Jones holds directly, an additional 7,500 Common Shares of the Company.

-(4) (5) Member of the Remuneration Committee.
+(4) Member of the Remuneration Committee.

-Mr. Gianni Chiarva, together with his associates, exercise control or direction, directly or indirectly, over all of the voting shares of Stella International, which holds 51% of the voting shares of SJ International which in turn, holds 7,587,909 or 59.8% of the Common Shares of the Company.
-Further to the private placement of subscription receipts announced by the Company on February 24, 2010 as set out in further detail in Section 9.1, an additional 600,000 common shares of SJI could be issued to SJ International in the event that the Tangent acquisition is completed by April 30, 2010.
+Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51% of the voting shares of SJ International which in turn, holds 8,187,909 or 51.4% of the Common Shares of the Company.
 Mr. Gianni Chiarva holds directly, an additional 7,500 Common Shares of the Company.

-(6) Lead Director.
+Lead Director.

 Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of those individuals named hereafter: Mr. Richard Bélanger was President of Theseus Capital Inc. from 2005 to May 2008.
-Mrs. Mary Webster was Secretary to the Board of Directors of Webster Industries Inc. ("Webster"), a wood pressure treating company, from 1995 to 2005 and also served as Webster's environmental consultant during that period.